The Spelunker from Spelunky, being kind of an Indiana Jones expy hates snakes, too. Doesn't really seem to stop him, though.

 In one mission in Grand Theft Auto IV, Niko seems nervous about having to take a lift on the outside of a building to get to its roof.
 And in San Andreas, Cesar refuses to get into a crane because he's afraid of heights.

-Sonic the Hedgehog displays a fear of water in some adaptations (such as Sonic X, for instance), though not actually in the games.
+Sonic the Hedgehog displays a fear of water in some adaptations (such as Sonic X, for instance), though not actually in the Modern games.
+Rise of Lyric has Sonic talking himself out of a panic attack when he's on the Riptide.

 Lesley Lopicana in Mitsumete Knight, a Spiritual Successor of Tokimeki Memorial.
 She's an Expy of Ayako, but unlike her where the origins of her fear were never explained, we get to know how Lesley got this fear of water (long short story - that you can read in the game's Character Sheet, - it's due to a Childhood Trauma).